isocroft/Radixx/CONTRIBUTING.md

 - define **Radixx.onError(function: fn)** as part of _Radixx_ APIs as seen below:

->As at the current version of **Radixx** (i.e. - v0.1.0).
+>As at the next version of **Radixx** (i.e. - v0.1.3).
 Whenever something goes wrong as a result of a type/syntax/range/reference error (mostly in the store callback or due to invalid action data type).
 Radixx always throw an error without trying to handle it.
 In subsequent versions, **Radixx** proposes to expose a proper error handler registration API to handle error conditions gracefully.

 ```js